pgdbvw/pgdbvw/README.md

 ## Contribution: help the PgDbVw!

 - We are actively looking for new source code contributors.
-We have added labels ìGood first issueî and ìHelp wantedî to some tickets.
+We have added labels ‚ÄúGood first issue‚Äù and ‚ÄúHelp wanted‚Äù to some tickets.
 If you want to be a part of our development team just be brave and take a ticket.

 Thank you!